eaa6167/Search-Application-part-2/README.md

 ##### Prerequisites:
 1.Save searchEngine_Amazon.html and searchEngine_Amazon.php files in your home directory

-2.Download searchEngine_Tweets.html collection from RIT myCourses/Drop Box and save it in your home directory
+2.Download  Amazon_Automotive.json collection from RIT myCourses/Drop Box and save it in your home directory

 3.Import amazon dataset
 #### Note: Make sure you exit the mongo shell (using exit) and issue  the following command at the system prompt)
 `mongoimport --db users --collection Amazon_Automotive --drop --jsonArray --file Amazon_Automotive.json`

-4.Start mongo client by running `mongo`g
+4.Start mongo client by running `mongo`

 5.Access Users database by running `use users`